Alex6323/minitri/README.md

 # Trit-Encodings

-An utterly simple trinary/ternary crate.
+An utterly simple ternary crate.

 # Intent

 This crate is for testing ternary stuff quickly.
 It is not intended for production use.

 # Properties
-    * no dependencies
+    * no dependencies,
-    * all important byte encodings required in IOTA
+    * all important ternary encodings used in the DLT IOTA,
-    * minimalistic
+    * minimalistic,
-    * convenient to use
+    * convenient to use,
-    * simply panics on conversion errors
+    * simply panics on conversion errors,
     * no unsafe code

 # Usage